-6.2.17 Many other buildings in the Central Croydon Conservation Area make a positive contribution to its character and appearance (please see map 15 on p.40).
-These buildings are considered to have significant heritage value and collectively constitute the conservation area's special interest.
-Please see section 6.1 for further information.
+6.2.18 Many other buildings in the Central Croydon Conservation Area make a positive contribution to its character and appearance (please see Map 15 on p.41).
+These buildings are considered to be of heritage value and collectively contribute towards the conservation area's special interest.
+Please see section 6.1 for further information on individual buildings within each character area.

-D) NEUTRAL BUILDINGS 6.2.18 There are several buildings in the conservation area that do not positively contribute or actively detract from the area's special character (please see map 15 on p.40).
+D) NEUTRAL BUILDINGS 6.2.19 There are several buildings in the conservation area that do not positively contribute or actively detract from the area's special character (please see Map 15 on p.41).
+These buildings may have merit in their own right.

-E) BUILDINGS THAT DETRACT FROM THE AREA'S SPECIAL CHARACTER 6.2.19 There are some buildings in the conservation area or within its setting that detract from its special character (please see map 15 on p.40).
+E) BUILDINGS THAT DETRACT FROM THE AREA'S SPECIAL CHARACTER 6.2.20 There are some buildings in the conservation area that detract from its special character (please see Map 15 on p.41).
 This includes modern infill development on North End.
-George Street, Crown Hill and the north end of Surrey Street, as well as large-scale modern including Bridge House, Surrey buildings on Surrey Street, the Grants complex.
+George Street, Crown Hill and the north end of Surrey Street, as well as large-scale modern buildings on Surrey Street, including Bridge House, Surrey House and the rear elevation of the Grants complex.
+These buildings may have merit in their own right.